lilychuang78/milestone3/README.md

 ## Features
 1. Navigation bar
-    - it can be found on the top of the screen, when in mobile view, the navigation bar becomes mobile slide navbar hamburger menu on the left top of the screen.
+    - It can be found on the top of the screen, when in mobile view, the navigation bar becomes mobile slide navbar hamburger menu on the left top of the screen.
 When the user clicks on the hamburger menu icon, a menu slides and appears from the left side of the screen.</br>
     <img src="readme-images/mobile-slide-navbar.jpg" alt="slided navbar" width=50% height="50%"></br>

     - Before login, users can only see "Home" and "Log In" on the navigation bar.